 CT Scans combine multiple X-Ray images to allow for detailed visualization of various areas of the body.
 Our radiologist in Bonita Springs interprets these images so proper treatment can be planned.

 What are veterinary CT Scans?

 CT (computed tomography) Scans combine X-Ray imaging and computer technology to allow veterinarians to identify and diagnose various diseases and disorders in a cat's or dog's body.

-In the past few decades, CT has become an essential diagnostic imaging tool in veterinary medicine, and at our Bonita Springs animal hospital.
+In the past few decades, CT scans for dogs & cats has become an essential diagnostic imaging tool in veterinary medicine, and at our Bonita Springs animal hospital.

 It was historically used to capture images of the brain but CT now evolved to allow us to study all the areas in your pet's body, including the skull, spine, nasal cavity, abdominal organs, musculoskeletal system, thorax and extra-thoracic structures.

 What is the difference between CT Scans and Radiology?